Embed from Getty Images

 The relationship between fashion and tennis seems like a relatively new phenomenon.
 However, this duo has been working together for decades.
 One significant moment occurred in the 1970s when a wave of feminism infused with the game.
 What resulted was a fashion moment that gave female players the opportunity to showcase their personal style.

 The Rules of The Game

-Another change in tennis dress was the element of sex.
-Beginning in Mod-era 1960s, tennis skirts began to rise above the knee.
-This intensified in the 70s, with skirts meeting at mid-thigh that revealed full bottoms during play.
-In 1976, Chris Evert embraced this trend by wearing frilly pink panties underneath her skirt while playing a match.
-Every move she made, her boudoir-like panties peaked out.
-This was a definite change from the long pleated skirts of the early 1900s players.
+Female tennis dress reflected America’s disco culture by revealing more skin than ever.
+It began during the Mod-era 1960s when tennis skirts rose above the knee.
+Lengths intensified in the 70s, with skirts meeting at mid-thigh, which revealed full bottoms during play.
+In 1976, player Chris Evert embraced this trend by wearing frilly pink bottoms underneath her skirt while playing a match.
+Every move she made, a sliver of ruffles peaked out.
+This was quite a change from the long pleated skirts of their early 20th century sisters.

 Although older than many of her tennis competitors, amateur player Renée Richards had the “tennis look.”
 Tall with high cheekbones and gorgeous chestnut brown hair, Richards had beauty and excellent athletic skills.
-As a Yale graduate, prominent ophthalmologist, winner of a singles title in 1979, and a coach to Czech tennis player Martina Navratilova, one would think Richards had it all.
+As a Yale graduate, a prominent ophthalmologist, winner of a singles title, and coach to Czech tennis player Martina Navratilova, one would think Richards had it all.